Art of Murder: Hunt for the Puppeteer: Moulin Rouge

 She opens the chest with the key she got from a dressing room drawer.
 Inside, they find a diary and broken pieces of paper which, when combined, reveals half of a map.
 They set out to find the remaining half, using letters from a man named Marc Taine to Jack as a clue.
 In his house they find photos of victims, including planned ones.
 Nicole is shocked when she discovers that the murderer chose her to be his next target and already prepared a doll for her.
 Before she leaves, she finds Taine's frozen body in a freezer and has a confrontation with the killer.
 He kills her accomplice and she escapes to Spain.

 Spain

 In Spain, she returns the car to a mechanic and begins traveling on foot in search of an antiquarian.
 She finds a sclerotic 70-year-old man with considerable knowledge of antiques, who is also wanted by the killer.
 She wants him to go with her to Paris, where she assumes he will be safe.
 He tells Nicole that he has the killer's list, with full names, dating back to the French Revolution.
 However, he is killed before they can leave.
 Behind a safe in an antique showroom, she finds a secret compartment containing the list mentioned by the antiquarian.
-Nicole then travels to Marseilles.
+Nicole then travels to Marseille.